2026 Jump Start Program

 Feb. – June

-- June 12: Submission Deadline
+- June 18.
+Submission deadline for proposal

-Wave 1 Evaluation
+Stage 1 Evaluation

-Late - Oct.
+Jul. – Oct.

 Scoring Criteria & Weights